Can You Use a Jon Boat in Saltwater?

 There is a process that occurs when aluminum and saltwater meet called galvanic corrosion.

-Aluminium is very active chemically.
+Aluminum is very active chemically.
 This means it is very susceptible to galvanic corrosion when it is around most other metals.
 Don’t think that all you have to do is remove other types of metal from your boat.
-When aluminium is not in contact with another metal the corrosion will still occur but it will happen at a much slower rate.
+When aluminum is not in contact with another metal the corrosion will still occur but it will happen at a much slower rate.

 I won’t bore you too much with the science behind galvanic corrosion, suffice it to say that this type of corrosion is electrical in nature, acts fast and has a devastating effect on an untreated aluminum boat.